Critical Thinking in Nursing

 Investigate adverse events and near-misses by asking "why" five times to uncover system issues, not just individual errors.

-Perfect for: Morbidity & mortality conferences, quality improvement
+Perfect for: M&M conferences, quality improvement, incident debriefs

 Pre-Mortem for Patient Safety